IkeHasAPlan/IkeHasAPlan.github.io/Music.md

 We were the front cover of the newspaper several times, and also made an effort to perform with as many local musicians as we could!

-You can watch a (very very old and rusty) video of us performing [here] (https://www.youtube.com/watch?v=1H1iI4eiXG8)
+You can watch a (very very old and rusty) video of us performing [here.](https://www.youtube.com/watch?v=1H1iI4eiXG8)

 The love for making music had sprout, and I slowly expanded my musicianship to bass guitar, with which I played in